gohugoio/hugo/content/hosting-and-deployment/hosting-on-netlify.md

 [Visit the live site][visit].

 Now every time you push changes to your hosted git repository, Netlify will rebuild and redeploy your site.

+See [this blog post](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) for more details about how Netlify handles Hugo versions.

 ## Use Hugo Themes with Netlify